LUMII-Syslab/viziquer-tools-lod24/README.md

 - `./db/pg` to restart with a fresh DSS database content
 - `./db/mongo` to restart with fresh content of Viziquer projects database

+## Uninstalling Viziquer Tools

+Just delete the directory `./viziquer-tools` with all its subdirectories.

+Note: Don't forget to export your project data before uninstalling Viziquer Tools.